 - Word is available for download for Windows and Mac.

-- Not all features can be achieved using Word for the web (online).
+- Not all features can be achieved using Word for the web (online) or the mobile app.

 For additional support using Office 365